SRombauts/UEGitPlugin/README.md

 - solve a merge conflict on a blueprint
 - show current branch name in status text
 - Sync to Pull the current branch if there is no local modified files
-- git LFS (Github & Gitlab) is only partially working under Windows (using Git For Windows): diffs are broken (issue #35)!
+- git LFS (Github, Gitlab, Bitbucket...) is working : visual diffs of Blueprints requires using Git for Windows 2.10 or above
-- Windows, Mac and Linux
+- Windows only

 #### What *cannot* be done presently (TODO list for v1.0, ordered by priority):
-- tags: implement ISourceControlLabel to manage git tags
+- Branch is not in the current Editor workflow
-- Branch is not in the current Editor workflow (but on Epic Roadmap)
+- Merge is not in the current Editor workflow
-- Pull/Fetch/Push are not in the current Editor workflow
+- Fetch/Push are not in the current Editor workflow
 - Amend a commit is not in the current Editor workflow
 - configure user name & email ('git config user.name' & git config user.email')